grafana/grafana/docs/sources/administration/service-accounts/about-service-accounts.md

 - Schedule reports for specific dashboards to be delivered on a daily/weekly/monthly basis
 - Define alerts in your system to be used in Grafana
-- Set up to manage users and permissions across the organization to an external auth provider
+- Set up an external authentication provider to manage users and permissions across an organization
-- Machine to machine communication
+- Establish machine-to-machine communication

-It can also be used in combination with FGAC to grant specific scopes.
+You can also use service accounts in combination with fine-grained access control to grant users and teams specific scopes.

 A service account can be associated with multiple api keys.
 As a result, we recommend starting off by creating one service account per use case.